ginnox/CanalNetworkDocs/Design Production/Design Production.md

 Table data are results of design work for a particular canal route that can be presented as a table listing.
 The following are typical table data that can be generated for a selected route.

-ThA number of table data can be generated from
+A number of table data can be generated from

+[... more content to be added soon.]

 ### Bill-of-Quantity